MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-migrate-legacy-searches-and-holds.md

 ## Step 8: Verify the case, hold, and search in the compliance portal

-To make sure that everything is set up correctly, go to the compliance portal at [https://compliance.microsoft.com](https://compliance.microsoft.com), and click **eDiscovery > Core**.
+To make sure that everything is set up correctly, go to the compliance portal at [https://compliance.microsoft.com](https://compliance.microsoft.com), and select **eDiscovery > Core**.

 ![Microsoft Purview compliance portal eDiscovery.](../media/MigrateLegacyeDiscovery7.png)